quasarframework/quasar-template-meteor/README.md

 # app-template-meteor
 Quasar Starter Kit for Meteor

-(Updated 21st March 2017).
+(Updated 28th June 2017).

-Current quasar version 0.13.6
+#### Now installing properly from npm

+Quasar 0.13.9

+Meteor 1.5

 This is a resource which will show how to install Quasar inside the Meteor framework, with Vue2 also installed.
 First of all, this was forked from **https://github.com/Akryum/meteor-vue2-example-routing** and then we added Quasar to that.
-So thanks to Akyrum for making Meteor work with Vue.
+So thankyou to Akyrum for making Meteor work with Vue. - Amazing work.

 ###Installation